Ameris Bancorp (NASDAQ:ABCB) Reaches New 1-Year Low at $34.10

-Ameris Bancorp (NASDAQ:ABCB – Get Rating)’s share price reached a new 52-week low during trading on Tuesday .
-The stock traded as low as $34.10 and last traded at $34.31, with a volume of 157242 shares changing hands.
+Ameris Bancorp (NASDAQ:ABCB – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as $34.10 and last traded at $34.31, with a volume of 157242 shares.
 The stock had previously closed at $35.99.

-Several equities analysts recently issued reports on ABCB shares.
-StockNews.com cut Ameris Bancorp from a “hold” rating to a “sell” rating in a research note on Friday, March 31st.
-Keefe, Bruyette & Woods dropped their price target on Ameris Bancorp from $63.00 to $60.00 and set an “outperform” rating on the stock in a research note on Tuesday, January 31st.
-Truist Financial decreased their price objective on Ameris Bancorp from $52.00 to $43.00 and set a “buy” rating for the company in a research report on Thursday, March 23rd.
-Stephens started coverage on Ameris Bancorp in a research note on Monday.
-They issued an “equal weight” rating and a $41.00 price objective on the stock.
+A number of equities analysts have weighed in on ABCB shares.
+Stephens started coverage on Ameris Bancorp in a report on Monday.
+They issued an “equal weight” rating and a $41.00 price target for the company.
+Truist Financial reduced their price objective on Ameris Bancorp from $52.00 to $43.00 and set a “buy” rating on the stock in a research note on Thursday, March 23rd.
+Keefe, Bruyette & Woods cut their target price on Ameris Bancorp from $63.00 to $60.00 and set an “outperform” rating on the stock in a research note on Tuesday, January 31st.
+StockNews.com lowered Ameris Bancorp from a “hold” rating to a “sell” rating in a report on Friday, March 31st.
 Finally, DA Davidson reissued a “neutral” rating on shares of Ameris Bancorp in a research note on Friday, March 3rd.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat, Ameris Bancorp currently has an average rating of “Hold” and an average price target of $50.80.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the company.
+According to MarketBeat.com, Ameris Bancorp currently has an average rating of “Hold” and a consensus target price of $50.80.

 Ameris Bancorp Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 10th.
-Shareholders of record on Friday, March 31st will be paid a dividend of $0.15 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, April 10th.
+Stockholders of record on Friday, March 31st will be paid a $0.15 dividend.
 The ex-dividend date of this dividend is Thursday, March 30th.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.79%.
-Ameris Bancorp’s dividend payout ratio (DPR) is presently 12.02%.
+This represents a $0.60 annualized dividend and a dividend yield of 1.79%.
+Ameris Bancorp’s payout ratio is 12.02%.

 Insider Activity